-SECTION/PAGE LIMIT DESCRIPTION Attach one-page resumes for key participating team members as an appendix.
+- This section should also include relevant, previous work efforts, demonstrated innovations, and how these enable the applicant to achieve the project objectives. - Describe the time commitment of the key team members to support the project. - Attach one-page resumes for key participating team members as an appendix.
 Resumes do not count towards the page limit.
-Multi-page resumes are not allowed.
-Describe the technical services to be provided by DOE/NNSA FFRDCs, if applicable.
-Attach letters of commitment from all Subrecipient/third party cost share providers as an appendix.
-Letters of commitment do not count towards the page limit.
-Attach any letters of support from partners/end users as an appendix (1 page maximum per letter).
-Letters of support do not count towards the page limit.
-For multi-organizational or multi-investigator projects, describe succinctly: The roles and the work to be performed by each PI and Key Participant; Business agreements between the applicant and each PI and Key Participant; How the various efforts will be integrated and managed; Process for making decisions on scientific/technical direction; Publication arrangements; Intellectual Property issues; and Communication plans
+Multi-page resumes are not allowed. - Describe the technical services to be provided by DOE/NNSA FFRDCs, if applicable. - Attach letters of commitment from all Subrecipient/third party cost share providers as an appendix.
+Letters of commitment do not count towards the page limit. - Attach any letters of support from partners/end users as an appendix (1 page maximum per letter).
+Letters of support do not count towards the page limit. - For multi-organizational or multi-investigator projects, describe succinctly: - The roles and the work to be performed by each PI and Key Participant; - Business agreements between the applicant and each PI and Key Participant; - How the various efforts will be integrated and managed; - Process for making decisions on scientific/technical direction; - Publication arrangements; - Intellectual Property issues; and - Communication plans